Documentation Revision Date: 2026-02-05

 Application and Derivation

-Please see Farina et al. 2025 for additional details
+Please see Farina et al. (2025) for additional details.

 Quality Assessment

-Soil moisture measurements: Across the 56 sampling locations, the Hydrosense II measurements of period (τ) ranged 2.339 – 3.832 μs for the 20 cm rod inserted vertically; 1.273 – 2.402 μs for the 12 cm rod inserted vertically; and 1.172 – 2.367 μs for the 12 cm rod inserted at a 30° angle.
+Across the 56 sampling locations, the Hydrosense II measurements of period (τ) ranged 2.339 – 3.832 μs for the 20 cm rod inserted vertically; 1.273 – 2.402 μs for the 12 cm rod inserted vertically; and 1.172 – 2.367 μs for the 12 cm rod inserted at a 30° angle.
 These measurements fell within valid ranges of τ.
 For the 20 cm rod, the valid range of τ is 1.38 μs (in air) to 3.89 μs (in water); for the 12 cm rod, τ ranges from approximately 1.0 μs (in air) to 2.47 μs (in water) (Campbell Scientific).
+The Hydrosense II probe has a volumetric water content resolution <0.05% and a typical water content accuracy within 3% (Campbell Scientific).

-Please see Farina et al. 2025 for additional details.
+Please see Farina et al. (2025) for additional details.

 Data Acquisition, Materials, and Methods